jamerson/stocks-service/README.md

 The service will be available in the port 8080. (this port can be changed in Docker compose file or setting the `SERVICE_PORT` environment variable).

-To run the service using the Hash Map persistence method, it is necessary to set the `IN_MEM_PERSIST` environment variable:
+To run the service using the Hash Map persistence method, set the `IN_MEM_PERSIST` environment variable:

 ```sh
 IN_MEM_PERSIST=map docker-compose up springboot